Black Friday Marketing Tips & Strategies

-Sell related items on the product's webpage or prior to you make your purchase.
-For instance, if a customer is buying an t-shirt and you suggest a pair of pants or other accessories to match the t-shirt.
-Customers of WooCommerce can make use of the extension to recommend products for this.
+Sell related items on the product’s webpage or before purchasing.
+For instance, if a customer is buying a t-shirt and you suggest a pair of pants or other accessories to match the t-shirt.
+WooCommerce’s customers can use the extension to recommend products for this.

 Offer bundle deals.
-One example is to make three items for the cost of two items, or purchase one and get one 50% discount.
+One example is to make three items for the cost of two items or purchase one and get a 50% discount.

 Give a gift card free when the client spends an amount.
-Be sure that the value of the gift card isn't too high to avoid the possibility of a substantial loss.
+Be sure that the gift card’s value isn’t too high to avoid the possibility of a substantial loss.

-If you are offering discounts, make sure to show how much the buyer is saving with their purchase.
-It can help people feel that they've found the best price and inspire them to purchase additional products.
+If you offer discounts, show how much the buyer is saving with their purchase.
+It can help people feel they’ve found the best price and inspire them to purchase additional products.

 8. Update Store Design for the Holiday Season

-Create the website with Black Saturday colors as well as features to help customers get into the spirit of shopping.
-Make sure that the layout is like the branding of the company to ensure that customers don't be thrown off by the design.
+Create the website with Black Saturday colours and features to help customers get into the spirit of shopping.
+Ensure the layout is like the company’s branding to ensure the design doesn’t throw customers off.

-In addition to paying attention to aesthetics, you should also optimize your user's experience as well as the navigation.
-Customers must be able to quickly locate the product or information they're searching for and then make a purchase.
+In addition to paying attention to aesthetics, you should optimize your user’s experience and navigation.
+Customers must be able to quickly locate the product or information they’re searching for and then make a purchase.

-If you're in need of some guidance for your website, our eCommerce web design guide provides guidelines for best guidelines to adhere to.
+If you need some guidance for your website, our eCommerce web design guide provides guidelines for the best guidelines to adhere to.